magento/merchdocs/src/marketing/email-a-friend.md

 1. When complete, click <span class="btn"> Save Config</span>.

-## Send Email to a Friend
+## Send Email to a Friend on the Storefront

 When this feature is configured, store customers follow these steps to share product information with friends.

-1. On a catalog page, click the **Email a Friend** link.
+1. On a catalog page, click the **Email** link.
 Then, do one of the following:

    - Log in to your customer account.
    - Sign up for a new account.